silviapfeiffer/external-videos/readme.txt

 1. screenshot-1.png : a list of the video posts in the admin interface
 2. screenshot-2.png : the setup page for the plugin
-3. screenshot-3.png : the setup page for the widget of recent videos
+3. screenshot-3.png : the setup page for a video host
-4. screenshot-4.png : attaching a video from the external videos collection to a post or page
+4. screenshot-4.png : the setup page for the widget of recent videos
-5. screenshot-5.png : selecting a post or page to attach a video to
-6. screenshot-6.png : a gallery created by the [external-videos] shortcode; also note the recent videos widget on the right
+5. screenshot-5.png : a gallery created by the [external-videos] shortcode; also note the recent videos widget on the right
-7. screenshot-7.png : a video page as automatically created by the plugin
+6. screenshot-6.png : a video page as automatically created by the plugin

 == Changelog ==

-= 0.28 =
+= 1.0 =
-* updated to Vimeo API 3.0
+* Major refactor - AJAX admin forms for live plugin settings and video updates
+* All video sites work again, using their current APIs
+* YouTube - Vimeo - Dotsub - Wistia
+* Dailymotion added
+* New settings option: Add external-videos to main Home page query (latest posts)
-* automatically appending categories, author and hosting site to external-video post_content is now a settings option
+* New settings option: Automatically append attribution (categories, author and hosting site) to external-video post content, or not
-* fixed some php errors
+* New admin column to sort external-videos by category
+* Note that some time since WP 3.5, you can no longer access connected external-videos from the Media Uploader, to add them to a post or page (other than the original external-videos post).
+This is because of hooks inaccessible since WP Media changed to backbone.js; this part of the plugin's functionality could be integrated with the Media Explorer plugin project.

 = 0.27 =
 * fixed use of set_include_path to be non-destructive